jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_transactionlogsspace.md

 ---
-title: Transaction Logs Space Chart
+title: Transaction Logs Space chart
 last_updated: July 29, 2016
 summary: "The Transaction Log Space chart shows **used** space and **free** space for each of the selected database's transaction logs."
 sidebar: c_sqlserver_sidebar